-Mondegreen: Subverted.
+Subverted in one series of strips.
 Sally prepares for a Christmas pageant in which "I come out and say, 'Hark!', then Harold Angel starts to sing."
-Everyone assumes that she's simply confused by the name of the song...until a kid named Harold Angel actually shows up.
+Everyone assumes that she's simply confused by the name of the song... until a kid named Harold Angel actually shows up.

 Also played straight a fair bit with Sally, such as a sequence where she believes that Santa Claus wears a yellow sou'wester and rubber boots (having misheard 'reindeer' as 'rain gear'), or her description of Arbor Day as "the day the ships come sailing into the 'arbor".

-Throw the Hypotenuse Into a Tree: Lucy, wanting Schroeder's attention, once threw his toy piano into a tree.
+Murder the Hypotenuse: Lucy, wanting Schroeder's attention, once threw his toy piano into a tree.
 That she happened to throw it into one of the neighborhood's many kite-eating trees was complete coincidence on her part.
 After a period of mourning, he ordered a new piano, which Lucy would later throw down the sewer, where it would be washed out to sea, believing the piano was "too much competition" for her.
 Schroeder would once again order a new piano.

 Schroeder: How do you explain to an insurance company that your piano was eaten by a tree?

-Also, the first movie, A Boy Named Charlie Brown.
+And the first movie, A Boy Named Charlie Brown.
 The later movies also had insert songs, but they weren't performed by the kids themselves.
-Plus the animated version of You're A Good Man, Charlie Brown.

 My Dad Can Beat Up Your Dad: Violet was very prone to bragging about her father, and got shot out of the saddle for it just as frequently.